twinysam/INSIDE-ARG/readme.md

 ## Catching Up

-This is required reading to understand what has happened so far, and the state of current puzzles.
+This is required reading to understand what has happened so far, and the state of some of the currently active puzzles.

 - [Imgur with early secrets and mysteries uncovered in the game](http://imgur.com/a/TnMsM)
 - [A good summary of most of the so far solved ARG puzzles](https://wiki.gamedetectives.net/index.php?title=Inside_ARG)